 What is Water on Wheels?

-The Water on Wheels (WOW) is a mobile learning experience focused on the science of water.
+Water on Wheels (WOW) is a mobile learning experience focused on the science of water.
 Why water?
 Because water is essential for life.

-what is inside the wow?
+What is inside the Water on Wheels?